Learning with Noisy Labels through Learnable Weighting and Centroid Similarity: Experiments

 \section{Experiments}

+We conducted experiments under varied settings and compared our method to state-of-the-art techniques with similar configurations.
 In our experiments, we demonstrate the effectiveness of our method on datasets with both synthetic and realistic label noise.
-The results of our method are presented in Table \ref{tab:ensemble100}, Table \ref{tab:simple100}, and Table \ref{tab:miniwebvison}.
+The results of our method are presented in \cref{tab:ensemble100}, \cref{tab:simple100}, and \cref{tab:miniwebvison}.
 In this section, we detail the process of performing the experiments on datasets with realistic label noise and datasets with synthetic label noise.
-The section begins by providing an overview of the datasets, followed by a description of the experimental setup, and concludes with a comparison of our results to those obtained from other methods such as those based on transition matrix estimation (Forward and Backward (\citet{patrini2017making}), loss function design (GCE \citet{zhang2018generalized} and SL \citet{wang2019symmetric}), training two networks (Co-teaching \citet{han2018co}), and label noise correction (ELR \citet{liu2020early}, CORES2 \citet{cheng2020learning}), and SOP \cite{liu2022robust}.